 6 Benefits of Avocado

-A potassium-rich food such as avocados is linked to powerful health benefits.
+Avocado is rich in potassium.
 This mineral helps our muscles to work properly it assists in muscle construction that controls our heartbeat.
 A potassium-rich diet may help reduce blood pressure and protect against stroke.
 Furthermore, eating avocadoes may prevent osteoporosis and help to regulate fluid balance.

 Amounts per 1 cup, sliced (150g)